progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--You can see that the changes have been reverted.
 You should also realize that this is a dangerous command: any changes you made to that file are gone — you just copied another file over it.
 Don’t ever use this command unless you absolutely know that you don’t want the file.
 If you just need to get it out of the way, we’ll go over stashing and branching in the next chapter; these are generally better ways to go.-->

 Die Änderung wurde also rückgängig gemacht: sie taucht nicht mehr in der Liste der geänderten Dateien auf.
-Sei dir bewußt, dass dieser Befehl potentiell gefährlich ist, da er Änderungen an einer Datei vollständig verwirft.
-Es ist also ratsam, ihn nur dann zu verwenden, wenn Du dir absolut sicher bist, dass Du die Änderungen nicht mehr brauchst.
+Sei Dir bewußt, dass dieser Befehl potentiell gefährlich ist, da er Änderungen an einer Datei vollständig verwirft.
+Es ist also ratsam, ihn nur dann zu verwenden, wenn Du Dir absolut sicher bist, dass Du die Änderungen nicht mehr brauchst.
 Für Situationen, in denen Du eine Änderung lediglich vorläufig aus dem Weg räumen willst, werden wir im nächsten Kapitel noch auf Stashing und Branching eingehen – die dazu besser geeignet sind.

 <!--Remember, anything that is committed in Git can almost always be recovered.
 Even commits that were on branches that were deleted or commits that were overwritten with an `-\-amend` commit can be recovered (see *Chapter 9* for data recovery).
 However, anything you lose that was never committed is likely never to be seen again.-->